isabella232/OctoStyle/_pages/self-editing.md

 1. Done doesn't mean deployed when it comes to your first draft.

    The first draft is typically where you'll explore your ideas and make your points.
 The second and third drafts are where you refine your points and craft a message that people will find helpful and enjoy reading.
-Give yourself some time between drafts so that content feels fresh when you return it and you can review it with new eyes.
+Give yourself some time between drafts so that content feels fresh when you return to it and you can review it with new eyes.

 1. Delete anything that doesn't add to your point.